Folk Arts Apprenticeship Program

 Instructing artists should be held in high regard by their peers for their skill, knowledge, and cultural practice.
 Apprentices should have some experience in the proposed or related art form, display motivation to learn deeply about the art, and care about its perpetuation in the community.
 Apprentices cannot be immediate family members under the age of 18.
 If the nature of the folk art allows, more than one apprentice may work with the same instructing artist at one time.

 Returning applicants are not eligible to apply if they have received an apprenticeship award for three consecutive years; they may reapply after waiting one year.
 First time applicants should have a conversation with WAB staff to discuss eligibility prior to applying.
 Contact: Anne Pryor, Folk Arts Specialist, 608-266-8106

-To be eligible, all applications must be submitted by the deadline of March 15, 2013.
+To be eligible, all applications must be submitted by the next deadline, March 18, 2016.
+Submit the electronic application, then print the PDF of the application, obtain all needed signatures, and mail for a postmark no later than the required deadline of March 18, 2016.
 See guidelines for details.

 Priority is given to apprenticeships that will help ensure the continuation of a traditional folk art in the community where it has value and a traditional place.

 Applications to the Folk Arts Apprenticeship Program will be evaluated on the following criteria:

 - artistic quality of the instructing artistís work,

 - demonstrated commitment and skill of the apprentice,